 Public Works assists the Chief Executive Office's (CEO) Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
-Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency response and to support County emergency operations during major emergencies and disasters.
-The Public Works DOC was activated at its highest level (Level 1) for the COVID-19 pandemic on March 11, 2020 and has remained activated throughout this quarter.
-The DOC was also activated at Level 3 for a significant storm in January 2021.
+Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency responses and support County emergency operations during major emergencies and disasters.
+The Public Works DOC was activated for the COVID-19 pandemic on March 11, 2020, and has remained activated throughout this quarter.